quocduan/ReferralBot/README.md

 ### 1: Bot Profile

 First things first, create a Discord bot profile through the Discord Developer portal [here.](https://discord.com/developers/) Find the bot token and copy it into a text file so it can easily be found later.
 At this time, designate two channels of your choice in a Discord server you own (or have moderator privileges on) as logging channels.
-Logging doesn't strictly work with the latest version of the bot, but it'll break if you don't give it channels it can access so just bear with me.
-Copy the channel ids of these channels into the same text file.
+This will allow the bot to log certain events to those channels for reference later, so it's very important.

 ### 2: Heroku App